Exploring the Maze of Multilingual Modeling: Introduction

 \section{Introduction}

-Multilingual language models have transformed natural language processing (NLP) by enabling applications like machine translation and sentiment analysis in multiple languages \cite{yang-etal-2023-BigTrans, barbieri-etal-2022-xlm}.
-However, most research has focused on a limited set of widely spoken languages \cite{anil2023palm, scao2022bloom, brown2020language, openai2023gpt4, touvron2023llama}, leaving a gap in broader understanding of multilingual models' performance across languages with distinct linguistic properties.
+Multilingual language models have transformed natural language processing (NLP) by enabling applications such as machine translation and sentiment analysis in multiple languages.
+Continuous efforts are dedicated to understanding of multilingual models' performance across languages with distinct linguistic properties \cite{devlin-etal-2019-bert, wu2020all, scao2022bloom, lai2023chatgpt, ahuja2023mega}.
+Despite several efforts, linguistic disparity in NLP persists \cite{joshi-etal-2020-state,ranathunga2022some}.
+It remains important to to not only improve the performance of the models for most languages of the world, but also to make them safer by focusing on alignment beyond English \cite{wang2023all}.

-To address this gap, we comprehensively evaluate multilingual language models on the same task.
-In order to facilitate our analysis, we create a novel multilingual dataset of BBC news articles in 43 languages, called \texttt{mBBC}, which allows us to assess the models' performance across different language families, resource availability, script types, and more.
-By focusing on recently published real-world news articles, we capture the challenges and opportunities posed by different languages.
-We evaluate three state-of-the-art models: \texttt{mBERT} \cite{devlin-etal-2019-bert}, \texttt{XLM-R} \cite{conneau-etal-2020-unsupervised} and \texttt{GPT-3} \cite{brown2020language}, representing different architectures and training methods.

-Our goal is to rigorously assess the performance and robustness of these models on the multilingual BBC news dataset.
-We aim to gain insights into their effectiveness in handling languages with varying properties.
-Our evaluation approach captures language nuances without relying on extensive preprocessing or language identification techniques.

-We first present our methodology for constructing \texttt{mBBC} dataset, including data collection and source selection.
-Then we explain the evaluation framework and experimental setup used to evaluate \texttt{mBERT}, \texttt{XLM-R} and \texttt{GPT-3}.
-Additionally, we analyze and discuss our empirical results, highlighting variations or trends across languages.

-The key findings of this study highlight the significance of resource availability, language families, script type, and word order in the performance of multilingual language models.
-Firstly, resource availability strongly influences model performance, with languages having higher resource levels consistently achieving better results.
-This underscores the importance of linguistic resources for training multilingual models.
-Secondly, the relationship between resource availability, language families, and model performance is complex, indicating that language-specific characteristics and structural variations play a role in model performance.
-While the impact of script type varied among models, the \texttt{GPT-3} model consistently performed better with the Latin script.
-Word order had relatively less impact on \texttt{mBERT} and \texttt{XLM-R}, but \texttt{GPT-3} demonstrated sensitivity to word order.
+However, it remains unclear which factors truly contribute to the development of effective multilingual models.
+Several studies indicate the amount of language-specific data available in the pretraining corpus as one of the key factors \cite{wu2020all}.
+However, most studies are conducted for a limited set of languages on a given task, focusing on a limited set of training paradigm (such as masked language modeling (MLM) or autoregressive), and especially on a handful of factors.